yegor-mialyk/DbContextScope/README.md

 # DbContextScope

-A simple and flexible way to manage your Entity Framework DbContext instances.
+A simple and flexible way to manage your Entity Framework Core DbContext instances.

 `DbContextScope` was created out of the need for a better way to manage DbContext instances in Entity Framework-based applications.